Managing API access tokens

 Revoking inactive API tokens automatically is only available on an Enterprise plan.

-To enable the inactive API tokens revocation, navigate to your organization's security settings and specify the maximum timeframe for inactive tokens to remain valid.
+To enable the inactive API access tokens revocation feature, navigate to your organization's security settings and specify the maximum timeframe for inactive tokens to remain valid.

-Inactive API tokens refer to those that have not been used within the specified duration.
+An inactive API access token refers to one that has not been used within the specified duration.
 When an API token surpasses the configured setting, Buildkite will automatically revoke the token's access to your organization.

 Upon token revocation, Buildkite will notify the owner of their change in access.